 CSC 315 Data Structure and Algorithm Analysis (3) This course will apply analysis and design techniques to nonnumeric algorithms that act on data structures.
 It will also use algorithmic analysis and design criteria in the selection of methods for data manipulation in the environment of a database management system.
-Prerequisite: CSC 150; MAT 140; CSC 305 recommended CSC 326 Operating Systems and Computer Architecture (3) The course will introduce the major concept areas of operating systems principles, develop an understanding of both the organization and architecture of computer systems at the register-transfer and programming levels of system description, and study interrelationships between the operating system and the architecture of computer systems.
+Prerequisite: CSC 150; MAT 140; CSC 305 recommended.
+CSC 326 Operating Systems and Computer Architecture (3) The course will introduce the major concept areas of operating systems principles, develop an understanding of both the organization and architecture of computer systems at the register-transfer and programming levels of system description, and study interrelationships between the operating system and the architecture of computer systems.
 Prerequisite: CSC 150, CSC 315; MAT 140; CSC 202 recommended.
 CSC 336 Organization of Programming Languages (3) This course will develop an understanding of the organization of programming languages, especially the run time behavior of programs.
 It will also introduce the formal study of programming language specification and analysis and will continue the development of problem solution and programming skills introduced in the elementary level material.
 Prerequisite: CSC 150, CSC 315; MAT 140; CSC 202, CSC 305 recommended.
 CSC 341 Software Engineering (3) This course will present a formal approach to state-of-the-art techniques in software design and development.
 It will expose students to the entire software life cycle, which includes feasibility studies, the problem specification, the software requirements, the program design, the coding phase, debugging, testing and verification, benchmarking, documentation, and maintenance.
 An integral part of the course will be involvement of students working in teams in the development of a large scale software project.
 Prerequisite: CSC 150; MAT 140.

-CSC 352 Computer Graphics (3)

-Windowing environments and graphical user interfaces will be discussed.
+CSC 352 Computer Graphics (3) Windowing environments and graphical user interfaces will be discussed.
 Experience will be provided with programming graphical interfaces.
 Transformations including windowing, clipping, geometrics, and perspectives.
 Computer graphics applications.
 Prerequisite: CSC 150.
+CSC 395 Special Topics (1-5) Special topics in the discipline, designed primarily for juniors.
+Students may enroll in 395 Special Topics multiple times, as long as the topics differ.
+Prerequisite: Permission of the instructor.

-CSC 401 Analysis of Algorithms (3) Fundamental data structures and algorithms are reviewed: arrays, pointers, trees, and recursion.
+CSC 401 Analysis of Algorithms (3)

+Fundamental data structures and algorithms are reviewed: arrays, pointers, trees, and recursion.
 Sorting techniques such as quicksort, radix sort, heapsort, and mergesort are analyzed in relation to their computational complexity and memory requirements.
 Searching methods, including binary, balanced trees, hashing, radix, and external are analyzed for computational complexity and memory requirements.
 String processing, pattern matching, cryptology, simple closed path, convex, hall, depth-first and breadth-first searches, connectivity, polynomial, Gaussian, and curve fitting algorithms will be applied to basic data sets.
 Prerequisite: CSC 150.

 CSC 402 Artificial Intelligence (3)

 Artificial intelligence studies ways of making computers do intelligent tasks.
 These tasks include playing games, expertly solving problems, understanding natural language, and proving theorems.
 The theoretical background of artificial intelligence, artificial intelligence programming paradigms, and some applications of artificial intelligence are introduced.

 Prerequisite: CSC 150.